 Day trading is becoming popular among retail traders in many markets.
-Many new retail traders want to try out a day trading price action strategy.
+Many new retail traders want to try out a day trading price action trading strategy.
 What is it, and how can you be successful?

 The strategy can be used in different trading styles, including day trading, where the trader looks for such patterns on the intraday price charts.